objectprogr/old_objectprogr.github.io/about.md

 permalink: /about/
 ---

-I am freelance developer.
-Currently doing more in backend, focused in Python and Django.
+I like all topics related to IT.

-email: agus[at]python.web.id
+email: objectprogr@gmail.com